Can Mindfulness Help You Pay Attention?

 Focused attention practice

 Focused attention practice uses one anchor, such as breath, sound, or body sensation.
-You might feel the ribs widening under a sweater, then notice the mind jump to email.
-The practice is not holding attention perfectly.
-It is returning, again and again.
+You might feel the warmth of a coffee mug in your palms, then notice the mind leap toward a caregiving task or an unresolved support ticket.
+The skill is not perfect concentration.
+It is recognizing the drift and coming back, again and again.

 Open monitoring practice